Welcome to the Essex branch of the Western Front Association.

 We request an entrance donation £3.50.

-There is a book raffle at each meeting which supports our Memorial Fund, allowing us to assist in memorial development, principally in Essex.
+There is a book raffle at each meeting which helps support our memorial work, allowing us to assist in memorial development, principally, but not exclusively, in Essex.

 For information we also have a Branch Facebook page, which is regularly updated.
 As you would expect this has a strong Essex focus.
 Search under The Western Front association Essex Branch.